CERN/TIGRE/README.md

   - TV denoising for 3D images

-  - A variety of plotting functions
+  - A variety of basic plotting functions

   - Quality measures